Proactive vs. Reactive Endpoint Security

 CRITICALSTART provides architectural guidance in endpoint security and MDR (managed detection and response) services to customers.

-And we’re offering users the opportunity to try out our MOBILESOC platform at no cost until June 15, 2020.
 For guidance, roadmaps, architecture discussions, or MDR questions please send us a message or call 877-684-2077 to speak to one of our cybersecurity experts!

 Mitchem Boles | CISSP, Senior Security Architect at CRITICALSTART